self-actuated/hetzner-dns-action/README.md

 # hetzner-dns-action

-Setup Hetzner's DNS server for systemd.
+Setup Hetzner's DNS server for systemd on an Ubuntu 20.04 or 22.04 host.

 Usage: